EarthEngineering/earthbox/README.md

   });
   // ...
 ```

-Starting from version 2.0.5, in TronBox artifacts () the following commands are equivalent:
+Starting from version 2.0.5, in EARTHBox artifacts () the following commands are equivalent:

 ```
 instance.call('getBalance', accounts[0]);
 instance.getBalance(accounts[0]);
 instance.getBalance.call(accounts[0]);
 ```

 and you can pass the `address` and `amount` for the method in both the following ways:

 ```
 instance.sendCoin(address, amount, {from: account[1]});
 ```

 and

 ```
 instance.sendCoin([address, amount], {from: account[1]});
 ```